mstephen19/apify-click-events/README.md

 Add page-specific selectors to the blacklist.
 This will do absolutely nothing if `'WHITELIST'` mode is being used.

+> **Note:** When you add a selector using `addToWhiteList` or `addToBlackList`, it is only added to the page, and will not be whitelisted/blacklisted on other pages.
+The only selectors which are added to the list for every single page are the static ones which you define within _ClickManagerOptions_

 ### `await ClickManager.checkLists(page)`

 (**page**: _Page_) => `Record<string, string[]>`